Richland County Council

 Richland County Council generally meets the first and third Tuesday of each month at 6 p.m.
 All meetings are open to the public.
 Council meetings are held inside Council Chambers, located on the second floor of the Richland County Administration Building, 2020 Hampton St., Columbia.

-UPDATE: County Council will resume in-person meetings at limited capacity starting Tuesday, July 13, and residents can also view meetings online.
+County Council has resumed in-person meetings at limited capacity, and residents can also view meetings online.
 Links to virtual meetings are posted on the County's website and social media platforms.

 Click here to watch Richland County Council meetings live online.